- Richest Athletes › MMA

-Ronda Rousey net worth and career earnings: Ronda Rousey is an American MMA competitor and judoka who has a net worth of $13 million.
-For a time she was one of the most popular and successful female MMA fighters of all time.
+Ronda Rousey is an American MMA competitor and judoka who has a net worth of $14 million.
+For a time Ronda Rousey was one of the most popular and successful female MMA fighters of all time.
 She has since branched out into acting and professional wrestling.

 Rousey made her mixed martial arts premiere in August 2010.
 She defeated Hayden Munoz in seconds with an armbar.
 In fact, Rousey defeated ALL of her opponents in under a minute with her signature move, the armbar.
 Rousey said that her mother jumped on her every morning to wake her up with an armbar, which is how this came to be the move she is known for.